Canker in Chickens

 A correct diagnosis is important since the treatment depends on the disease.
 Only a veterinarian can make an accurate diagnosis by taking a smear of the throat for microscopic examination.

 Since all the chickens drink from the same water and eat from the same feeder, it can result in a sudden outbreak.
-Luckily, the parasite can only survive for a couple of hours in water.
+Luckily, the parasite can only survive for a few hours in water.
 However, it can survive for five days in moist food.

 Transmission inside the flock

-The parasite can also spread during mating by direct contact.
+The parasite can also spread during mating or courtship by direct contact.
 There is no vertical transmission from the hen to the egg.

 Is canker in chickens contagious to humans?